🗺️

 Key Facts

-• The Douro Valley was officially demarcated in 1756 by the Marquês de Pombal, making it one of the world's oldest formally delimited wine regions
+• The Douro Valley was officially demarcated in 1756 by the Marquês de Pombal, making it the oldest formally delimited wine region in the world; 335 granite pillars (marcos pombalinos) were placed to mark the boundaries

-• The modern DOC system was established following Portugal's entry into the European Union in 1986, replacing the earlier Região Demarcada system
+• The modern DOC system was established following Portugal's entry into the European Community in 1986, replacing the older Região Demarcada framework

-• Each DOC region is governed and certified by a Comissão Vitivinícola Regional (CVR), which oversees quality standards and compliance
+• Each DOC region is governed and certified by a Comissão Vitivinícola Regional (CVR), which oversees quality standards, analytical testing, and regional compliance

-• IPR (Indicação de Proveniência Regulamentada), introduced around 1990, served as an intermediate tier for regions aspiring to DOC status; most have since been elevated or absorbed into larger DOCs
+• IPR (Indicação de Proveniência Regulamentada), introduced in 1990, served as an intermediate tier for regions aspiring to DOC status; most have since been elevated or absorbed into larger DOCs

-• Portugal is home to over 250 indigenous grape varieties, giving it the greatest density of native varieties per square kilometre of any European country
+• Portugal is home to over 250 indigenous grape varieties, giving it more native varieties planted per square kilometre than any other country in the world

-• EU wine law reforms, which came into force on 1 August 2009, aligned Portuguese DOC with PDO (Protected Designation of Origin) and Vinho Regional with PGI (Protected Geographical Indication)
+• EU wine law reforms that came into force on 1 August 2009 formally aligned Portuguese DOC with PDO (Protected Designation of Origin) and Vinho Regional with PGI (Protected Geographical Indication)

 📋Classification Hierarchy

 Portugal's wine classification system is built on a tiered hierarchy in which each level carries progressively stricter production rules.
-At the summit sits DOC (Denominação de Origem Controlada), which demands compliance with approved grape varieties, yield limits, minimum alcohol thresholds, and aging requirements specific to each region.
-Below it, Vinho Regional wines must still originate from a defined geographic area but allow greater flexibility in varieties and methods.
+At the summit sits DOC (Denominação de Origem Controlada), the highest quality tier, requiring compliance with approved grape varieties, yield limits, minimum alcohol thresholds, and aging requirements specific to each region.
+Below it, Vinho Regional wines must still originate from a defined geographic area but allow greater flexibility in varieties and methods, and are equivalent to EU PGI status.
 At the base, the category formerly known as Vinho de Mesa has been simplified to plain Vinho under EU alignment.

-• DOC (Denominação de Origem Controlada): Highest tier, equivalent to EU PDO status, with strict rules on grape varieties, yields, alcohol content, and regional typicity
+• DOC (Denominação de Origem Controlada): Highest tier, equivalent to EU PDO status, with strict rules on grape varieties, yields, alcohol content, and regional typicity; governed by the regional CVR

-• IPR (Indicação de Proveniência Regulamentada): Intermediate designation introduced around 1990 for regions working toward DOC status; most IPRs have since been elevated or merged into larger DOCs
+• IPR (Indicação de Proveniência Regulamentada): Intermediate designation introduced in 1990 for regions working toward DOC status; regions must comply with quality rules for a minimum of five years before elevation to DOC

 • Vinho: The most basic category, replacing the former Vinho de Mesa under EU reform; carries only the producer name and country of origin, with no regional specificity required